 3.3.8.1 Motor

-As soon as the muscle power required for pedalling passes a certain level, the motor is activated gently and assists the pedalling motion.
-The pre-set level of assistance determines the motor output.
+As soon as the required muscle power from the rider pedalling passes a certain level, the motor is activated gently and assists the rider's pedalling motion.
+The motor force is determined by the set level of assistance.